Impacts of Giving

 Craig is a clinical nurse specialist in nephrology at UC Davis Medical Center.
 For the last two years, she helped lead the UC Davis Nurses’ Campaign, a grassroots fundraising effort in which UC Davis nurses encourage their nurse colleagues to consider making a gift to benefit the School of Nursing.

 During the campaign’s first year, more than $250,000 was raised for student scholarships, research and other essential purposes.
-The 2012 campaign lasts from March through May 12.

 “I take great pride in giving through the nurses’ campaign,” Craig said.
 “Contributing to the School of Nursing is a way for UC Davis nurses like me to make a lasting impact on the future of nursing and to advance the health of our communities.”

 Through her work caring for individuals with chronic kidney disease, Craig says she sees a paradigm shift is needed in health care.

 “Supporting this school is a profound opportunity to improve health in our region.”

 — Maureen Craig, R.N., clinical nurse specialist at UC Davis Medical Center

 “Most of the illnesses affecting Americans today are related to lifestyle: smoking, nutrition, exercise,” she said.
 “These conditions require different kinds of treatment than infectious diseases.
 The School of Nursing, in partnership with the UC Davis Medical Center, can help ensure we are providing relevant and effective assistance to the individuals in our care.”

 Craig contributed to the UC Davis Nurses’ Research Fund, one of two funds created by the nurses in the inaugural year of the fundraising campaign.
 She sees nursing research as a key factor in generating new knowledge and creating systems that foster wellness.